omkarbhosale1623/Multimodal-Financial-Investment-Insurance-RAG-Chatbot/README.md

-# 📊 Bajaj Finserv Investment & Insurance RAG Chatbot (Multimodal + FAISS)
+# 📊 Multimodal Financial Investment & Insurance RAG Chatbot (Multimodal + FAISS)

 This project is a **Retrieval-Augmented Generation (RAG)** chatbot for **Bajaj Finserv Mutual Fund Factsheets**.
 It extracts data from monthly Factsheetss PDFs (text, tables, and charts via OCR), embeds them using **OpenAI Embeddings + CLIP**, and stores them in a **FAISS vector database**.